solliancenet/microsoft-redis-cache-migration/02_PreMigration/01_Assessment.md

 Data (keys and the values) is only one component of instance migration.
 The instance supporting configuration may also need to be migrated and validated to ensure the applications will continue to run reliably.
 As part of the assessment, it is important to understand what features of the system are being used other than data storage.

-Here is a list of inventory items that should be queried before and after the migration:
+Here is a list of inventory items that should be inventoried before and after the migration:

 - Users
 - Configuration settings